 PQ MNA calls for major climate change study as parties send delegates to UN conference

 Smoke rising from a factory as a truck loaded with cars crosses a bridge in Paris, France, Friday, Nov.
 30, 2018.
-The COP24 summit on climate change will take place in Poland's southern city of Katowice from December 2 to 14, 2018.
 THE CANADIAN PRESS/AP-Michel Euler

 While Quebec Premier Francois Legault may not be attending the annual United Nations Climate Summit in Katowice, Poland, but the opposition parties are making sure delegations are present.

 The Liberals, Parti Quebecois and Quebec Solidaire have selected representatives to attend the summit.
 PQ MNA Sylvain Gaudreault said he plans to come back calling for a major study to be held in 2020 on the effects of climate change on public health.

 In an interview with The Canadian Press, Gaudreault said Quebecers need to be better informed about the numerous effects climate change can have on the population, including heat waves, floods and other natural phenomenon.

 Gaudreault said he wants the study to be carried out by the National Institute for Public Health and the 2020 deadline is because that’s when the next target for greenhouse gas emission reductions dictated by international treaties kicks in.